 Jane was selected to fight the Battersea seat, which includes parts of Balham and Wandsworth, in September 2006.
-Originally from Yorkshire, Jane moved to London in 1986 when she graduated from Oxford University, where she'd first got involved in politics.
-She has worked for the John Lewis Partnership for 23 years, starting as a graduate trainee on the shopfloor and currently managing the John Lewis customer magazine, Edition.
+Originally from Yorkshire, Jane moved to London in 1986 after she graduated from Oxford University, where she'd first got involved in politics.
+She has worked for the John Lewis Partnership for 23 years, starting as a graduate trainee on the shop floor and currently managing the John Lewis customer magazine, Edition.

 An experienced candidate, Jane first stood for a Parliamentary election when she fought a by-election in Barnsley in December 1996.
 Before moving south of the river, she twice served as a local councillor in the London Borough of Barnet, chaired her residents' group and was a board member of a Housing Association for over 10 years.

 Jane was appointed Parliamentary Under Secretary of State for the Department of Health in October 2013.

 As the Conservative candidate, over the last 3 years Jane has campaigned vigorously against local Post Office closures, the further expansion of Heathrow and the closure and under utilisation of the Bolingbroke hospital site.
 She has run mass participation campaigns to enable more people to take part in public consultations and always made a formal submission to these consultations presenting the evidence she has gathered.
 This is despite sharing the public's growing scepticism that many of the Government's consultations are often a sham, wasting the public's time and money in the process.

 Ahead of the spring 2008 budget Jane presented a dossier to the Chancellor of the Exchequer with evidence of the harmful effect on many of her local small businesses of a hike in their business rates.
 The hikes have continued, with often disastrous effects; if elected, Jane will continue to campaign for a fairer deal on business rates for small businesses in her area.